wallarm/terraform-provider-wallarm/docs/data-sources/vuln.md

 - `description` - vulnerability description.
 - `additional` - vulnerability additional information.
 - `exploit_example` - exploit example to check the vulnerability.
 - `detection_method` - method of the vulnerability detection.
-Can be: `active` for the vulnerability detected by the scanner or by the rechecker, `passive` for the vulnerability detected after analyzing the server responses.
+Can be: `active` for the vulnerability detected by the scanner or by the Active threat verification component, `passive` for the vulnerability detected after analyzing the server responses.

 [1]: https://docs.wallarm.com/user-guides/vulnerabilities/check-vuln/